-Claire Regan, the Vice President of Special Projects, previously served as Vice President of the Awards Dinner and continues as the Scholarship Committee Chair.
-She has been an active member of the club’s Executive Council for more than 20 years, and previously served as a vice president and as newsletter editor and designer.
-She is Associate Managing Editor and Curation Lead in thedigitally-focused newsroom of the Staten Island Advance and an Assistant Professor of Journalism at Wagner College, where she advises the student newspaper.
-She completed a yearlong fellowship in journalism ethics and has been a visiting faculty member at the Poynter Institute for Media Studies in St. Petersburg, Fla.
-Her editing and design work has been honored by the Associated Press, the New York Press Club and the Society for News Design.
-Three Rubes she earned from the Deadline Club for spot news presentation are proudly displayed in her office.
-In March 2014, Claire received the Charles O’Malley Award for Teaching Excellence from the Columbia Scholastic Press Association.
-She is aboard member and past president of the New York State Associated Press Association, a judging facilitator for the Society for News Design and a frequent presenter at conferences for journalism students.
+President – Claire Regan has been an active member of the club’s executive council for more than 20 years, most recently as vice president for special projects and scholarships chair.
+She is an assistant professor of journalism and faculty adviser to the student newspaper at Wagner College on Staten Island.
+She completed a year-long fellowship in journalism ethics and has been a visiting faculty member at the Poynter Institute for Media Studies in St. Petersburg, Fla.
+Her editing and design work for the Staten Island Advance has been honored by the Associated Press, the New York Press Club and the Society for News Design.
+Three Rubes she earned from the Deadline Club for spot news presentation are prominently displayed in her office.
+In 2014, Claire received the Charles O’Malley Award for Teaching Excellence from the Columbia Scholastic Press Association.
+She is a board member and past president of the New York State Associated Press Association, a judging facilitator for the Society for News Design and a frequent presenter at conferences for journalism students.

-Melissa Heule is the Vice President of Communications.
-She joined the board as Secretary in January 2013 and Vice President of Communications in 2015.
-She continues to work on The Club’s newsletter, website, and social media.
+Vice President (Communications) – Melissa Heule joined the board as secretary in January 2013 and vice president of communications in 2015.
+She continues to work on The Club’s newsletter, website and social media.
 She has previously freelanced at a number of small publications in New Jersey.
 She graduated with a bachelor’s degree in Journalism and Theater from Ramapo College of New Jersey.

-Gary Shapiro, is the Assistant Secretary.
-He is a staff writer in the Office of Communications & Public Affairs at Columbia University.
+Assistant Secretary – Gary Shapiro is a staff writer in the Office of Communications & Public Affairs at Columbia University.
 He has written for the Wall Street Journal.
 Shapiro was on staff at The Forward (national Jewish newspaper) and The New York Sun.
 He wrote a column about New York called “The Knickerbocker.”
 A former contributing editor for the quarterly journal, The American Scholar, Shapiro is also a certified tour guide in New York.

 Tricia Couture returns to the Deadline Club and NYC after four years in Charlotte, North Carolina, where she produced articles for Charlotteviewpoint.org and The Charlotte Observer and served on the board of Charlotte SPJ.
 She’s a freelance writer/editor and is currently working on one of Random House’s daily online newsletters.
 Her past credits include Spafinder.com, Everydayhealth.com, Syfy.com (a division of NBC Universal, Rewardtv.com (a division of NBC Universal), and American Lawyer Media.
 She also produced the blog “Cheap Chick in the City” detailing free and cheap things to do in NYC, for more than four years.